Diego-Cintron/hisui/README.md

 To view the syntax, all available method and current supported objects, please view "Documentation.txt"

 Hisui Created by:
-Nathaniel E Mendez
+Nathaniel E Mendez,
-Diego A Cintron
+Diego A Cintron,
 Christian O Rivera